vezixig/LazyTab/README.md

 # LazyTab
-A tab for a tabcontrol implementing the lazy loading pattern
+Effortlessly implement lazy loading with this tab control tab, seamlessly enhancing performance.
+Load content on-demand for a smooth user experience.
+Optimize your app's efficiency with this innovative lazy loading pattern.